vordimous/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 An MQTT server acts as a broker between publishers and subscribers.
 This requires a complex protocol to manage the wide range of IoT devices and use cases.
 By proxying these messages on and off of Kafka with the [mqtt-kafka](../../reference/config/bindings/binding-mqtt-kafka.md) binding, IoT devices can transmit data to a wider range of tech stacks, adapting to more business needs.

-Unlike other proxies, Zilla manages the different MQTT topics instead of blindly passing them down to Kafka.
-This way the Kafka architecture can be optimized for MQTT Pub/Sub.
+Zilla uses specific Kafka topics to store and route MQTT messages, meaning the Kafka architecture can be optimized for MQTT Pub/Sub.
 MQTT client subscribers and publishers will communicate with Zilla the same as any broker.

 ## Step 1: Declaring the broker

-A Zilla MQTT server can manage client sessions and broker all of the messages sent.
+A Zilla MQTT server can manage client sessions and broker all messages sent.

 ```yaml
 mqtt_server: